kdorff/voice-lap-timer-support/README.md

 Once the app is running, click <img src="start-listening.png" width="10%" alt="Start Listening">.
 It will then recognize the commands as documented on the page.

 # Commands In short
-Every time you cross the "Start Gate" say the word "done".
-At that point, it will tell you how long the previous lap took.
+Every time you cross the "Start Gate" say the **Complete a lap** word, which defaults to `done`.
+At time you complete a lap, `voice-lap-timer` will speak the most recent lap time.

 During a lap you can say **bad**, **clean**, or **battery** and it will mark that lap with this specified type.